-It's been 40 years since the introduction of the first HMI, and for a long time there were no real innovations in the way screens were designed.
+It has been 40 years since the introduction of the first HMI, and for a long time there were no real innovations in the way screens were designed.
 Today, automation users demand more from their HMI, and the user interface is more important than ever as it has been directly linked to production efficiency.
 Some aspects of HMI screen design - such as PLC communication settings and scripts used in HMI processes - still require much time and effort.
 But the innovative capabilities of HMI Design 4.0 are now making HMI design much more efficient and cost effective.

-At Schneider Electric, our commitment to innovation at every level starts on the shop floor with best-in-class devices like the GP Series HMI.
-By empowering operators with smart devices that are easier to use - thanks to user-friendly displays created with our Blue screen design software - our end-to-end offers deliver a better total customer experience.
+At Pro-face (by Schneider Electric), our commitment to innovation at every level starts on the shop floor with best-in-class devices like the GP and SP Series HMIs.
+By empowering operators with smart devices that are easier to use, thanks to user-friendly displays created with our BLUE screen design software, our end-to-end offers deliver a better total customer experience.